About EKU Aviation

 The program’s professional flight option is the only FAA-approved university flight program in Kentucky.
 Students who earn their degree in professional flight attain FAA certification as a private pilot, commercial pilot, an instrument rating, certified flight instructor-instrument and multi-engine ratings.
-Before graduation, they will log 250-300 flight hours via the fixed-base operator at Madison Airport, now managed by EKU.
+Before graduation, they will log 250-300 flight hours via the fixed-base operator at Central Kentucky Regional Airport, now managed by EKU.

 The aerospace management option, designed for students who want to work in aviation but not as a pilot, includes courses designed to prepare students for employment in a wide variety of aerospace businesses.

-The program, housed in the Department of Applied Engineering and Technology in EKU’s College of Business & Technology, has graduated over 200 students since its inception.
+The program, housed in the Department of Applied Engineering and Technology in EKU’s College of Science, Technology, Engineering, and Mathematics (STEM), has graduated hundreds of students since its inception.
 Graduates have pursued careers as military and corporate pilots, flight instructors, airline captains, airport and airline managers, airline dispatchers, air traffic controllers and other positions in and outside of the aviation industry.
 Some work for major airlines, including American, Delta and Continental, and for package delivery services, including UPS and DHL.
 Others work in the U.S. military, at regional airports, for the Commonwealth of Kentucky, and in law enforcement.
 Some have gone on to earn advanced degrees in aeronautical science and engineering, aerospace management, business, law and medicine.

 In 2009, EKU’s aviation program received the 2009 Aviation Achievement Award, presented by the Kentucky Aviation Hall of Fame.
 President Doug Whitlock and several other representatives of the program and University were on hand for the enshrinement ceremonies at the Aviation Museum of Kentucky, located at Blue Grass Airport in Lexington.
 The Aviation Achievement Award recognizes institutions and organizations for their contribution to aviation.
 Previous honorees include airlines, general aviation associations, and training programs.